 The role of QORF is to provide consultation, advice on training, and representation with the primary objectives being representation; liaison; influence on resource management; quality; and marketing.

-QORF is run by small team of staff members consisting of a full-time Executive Officer, 1 full-time Project Officers, 1 full-time Admin Officer and 2 part time Project Officer.
+QORF is run by small team of staff members consisting of a full-time Executive Officer, 1 full-time Project Officer, 1 full-time Admin Officer and 2 part time Project Officers.
 Additional project staff are employed as required.

 QORF is administered by the Management Committee which consists of seven members, with the option for two additional persons to be co-opted, and must include at least two representatives from the Ordinary membership and two representatives from the Associate membership.